 He learned to fly at Moton Field and what is now known as Sharpe Field, Alabama, according to the Department of Veterans Affairs.
 After graduating as a second lieutenant in October 1944, Harvey flew P-47 Thunderbolts with the 99th Fighter Squadron at Godman Army Airfield, Kentucky.

 Despite the 99th’s earlier support in Allied operations across Europe and North Africa, Harvey never got the chance to head to Europe or Japan before World War II ended in 1945, according to the VA.

-In 1949, however, the recently formed Air Force convened a new kind of competition: the “Gunsmoke” air-to-air and air-to-ground gunnery meet at what is now Nellis AFB, Nevada, with separate events for conventional-engine and jet-powered planes.
+In 1949, however, the recently formed Air Force convened a new kind of competition: an air-to-air and air-to-ground gunnery meet at what is now Nellis AFB, Nevada, with separate events for conventional-engine and jet-powered planes.
 It was later replaced by the “Gunsmoke” and “William Tell” competitions.

 Each fighter group was directed to hold a shoot-off and pick the three highest-scoring pilots to represent them in the first-ever contest, nicknamed “Top Gun,” Harvey said.
 The 332nd Fighter Group at the former Lockbourne AFB, Ohio, tapped Capt.
 Alva Temple of the 301st Fighter Squadron, 1st Lt.
 Harry Stewart of the 100th Fighter Squadron, and Harvey to participate, with 1st Lt.
 Halbert Alexander of the 99th as an alternate.